Thin Film AlN Microbolometer for Very Long-Wave Infrared Detection: Optical Response and Absorber Design

+Simulation of this simple structure using the transfer-matrix method shows that we can accurately reproduce the measured features, thereby confirming the high optical quality of AlN.
+Next, we move to the suspended structure, i.e., a structure in which the Mo sacrificial layer has been removed, leaving an air gap, which, together with the Pt mirror and the AlN top layer, forms a simple Fabry--P\'erot cavity.
+A simple transmission-line model of the cavity can accurately predict its optical properties and guide the absorber design.

-To illuminate the origin and behavior of these modes, we also simulate the reflection of the cavity system as a function of the incidence angle and AlN thickness in Fig.~\ref{fig:narrow3}(b,d).
+To illuminate the origin and behavior of these modes, we also simulate the reflection of the cavity system as a function of the incidence angle and AlN thickness in Fig.~\ref{fig:optical}(b),(d).
 The TO feature remains quite robust across a large range of incident angles and polarizations, ensuring absorption from a broad angular range.
 The LO mode, also known as the epsilon-near-zero or Berreman mode, requires large-angle, TM-polarized light for maximum coupling \cite{nordinMidinfraredEpsilonnearzeroModes2017}, which explains the weak feature observed in our experimental results.
-Indeed, the simulations indicate that near-perfect absorption is possible at angles above $70^\circ$ for TM-polarized light.
-While this configuration doesn't necessarily benefit from absorption/detection at the LO frequency, the strong absorption, which is aligned spectrally with the room temperature thermal emission peak (10--11 µm), may serve as a radiative emission (i.e., cooling) channel\cite{wareDecouplingAbsorptionRadiative2023}, providing an additional thermal relaxation path that can speed up device recovery.
-The thickness-dependent simulation shows that strong absorption at the TO mode is preserved down to 50 nm, whereas with the properly adjusted air gap, the absorption remains above 90\% down to below 10 nm (SI Fig. 6).
+Indeed, the simulations indicate that near-perfect absorption is possible at angles above \(70^\circ\) for TM-polarized light.

+While this configuration does not necessarily benefit from absorption or detection at the LO frequency, the strong absorption, which is aligned spectrally with the room-temperature thermal emission peak at \SIrange{10}{11}{\micro\meter}, may serve as a radiative-emission, i.e., cooling, channel \cite{wareDecouplingAbsorptionRadiative2023}, providing an additional thermal-relaxation path that can speed up device recovery.
+The thickness-dependent simulation shows that strong absorption at the TO mode is preserved down to \SI{50}{\nano\meter}.
 This has remarkable implications for the potential speed and sensitivity of detection, since the massively decreased absorber volume does not come at a price of reduced efficiency.

+As predicted, the experimentally measured reflection shows very strong, selective absorption at the TO frequency, Fig.~\ref{fig:optical}(c), reaching over 80\%, though somewhat smaller than the simulation, which predicts near-perfect absorption at \SI{15.4}{\micro\meter}.
+Such selective absorption, with a quality factor of \(Q\approx20\), at these wavelengths has not been demonstrated to date, to the best of our knowledge.
+Additionally, with a relative thickness of \(t\simeq\lambda_0/150\), this demonstration also represents the thinnest perfect absorber based on cavity-coupled polar thin films \cite{ goldsmithLongwaveInfraredSelective2017a, sakoticMidInfraredPerfectAbsorption2024 }.
+The absorption in the LO mode remains low due to low coupling efficiency under the experimental excitation conditions.